-(b) The attendance of 20 Full and/or Associate Members personally present at the AGM shall constitute a quorum.
+(b) The attendance of 20 Full, Diplomate or Fellow members present at the AGM shall constitute a quorum.

 (c) The Chairperson of the EC (or in his/her absence the Organising Secretary) shall preside at the AGM in the capacity of Chair.

 (d) Each Full Member, Diplomate, and Fellow shall be permitted to place Resolutions before the Members at the AGM.
 Resolutions must be submitted in writing to the Organising Secretary not less than one month before the AGM.